serixscorpio/balsamiq-wireframes-linux/README.md

 ### CURRENT LIMITATIONS

-At the moment the app cannot be used to edit projects hosted on Balsamiq Cloud.
+* At the moment the app cannot be used to edit projects hosted on Balsamiq Cloud.
 You'll have to use a browser instead.

-At the moment export pdf doesn't work if some UTF-8 fonts are present (like emojis and some asian fonts)
+* At the moment export pdf doesn't work if some UTF-8 fonts are present (like emojis and some asian fonts)

+If you manage to fix these issues before we do, PRs are welcome! :)